kehantan/labbook/docs/buffers_solutions/kanamycin.rst

 * 0.22 um syringe filter
 * Syringe
 * Vortex
+* Weighing balance

 **Procedure**

 #.
-Measure 0.3 g of Kanamycin into a centrifuge tube.
+Weight 0.3 g of Kanamycin into a centrifuge tube.
 #.
 Add 10 mL of distilled water into the centrifuge tube.
 #.
 Mix well.
 Vortex if necessary.
 #.
 Filter with 0.22 um syringe filter.